Better Business Practices

 However, capacity to demonstrate compliance in many timber producing countries remains limited.
-The Forest Legality Initiative has partnered with the Global Timber Forum, the FAO-FLEGT Programme, the International Tropical Timber Organization, and the International Wood Products Association to create training programs focusing on small and medium-sized forest sector enterprises to build their capacity to comply with legality requirements.
+Forest Governance and Policy has partnered with the Global Timber Forum, the FAO-FLEGT Programme, the International Tropical Timber Organization, and the International Wood Products Association to create training programs focusing on small and medium-sized forest sector enterprises to build their capacity to comply with legality requirements.
 These trainings provide companies with an opportunity to learn about best practices in business management operations which will enable them to apply due diligence and risk management systems in their supply chains, and to integrate best practices into their standard operating procedures to ensure and demonstrate compliance.

 Tracing the components of a product back to their origins is key to documenting and demonstrating compliance with laws and regulations.
 Over the past decade, the demand for traceability has increased with the implementation of timber legality regulations.
 At the same time, new tools and resources are being developed, including physical tracking markers and information platforms designed to increase the transparency of supply chains.
 However, as new methods and applications emerge, questions remain about their applicability in the field, their scalability and their cost effectiveness.
 Our activities under this workstream aim to document and share lessons from the development, design, and implementation of timber traceability systems and to test new and emerging tools.
 The objective is draw lessons from experiences with tools and traceability systems, and to facilitate exchange of information among governments and other actors designing and implementing traceability systems.